5 Best South Carolina Registered Agent Services in 2023

 • Unresponsive email support

-With more than 30,000 reviews available online, IncFile maintains high average rating scores, making them an impressive pick for registered agent service in Missouri.
+With more than 30,000 reviews available online, IncFile maintains high average rating scores, making them a popular pick for registered agent service in South Carolina.

 However, one drawback of using IncFile is how they can be rather relentless with upsell attempts.
 IncFile has plenty of add-on features available, and it will certainly remind you of that fact several times as you work your way through their order form.
 It can also take IncFile a while to respond to customer support messages, especially via email.

-Overall, IncFile is a rock-solid option for registered agent service, albeit without some of the bells and whistles you’ll find with some competitors.
+Overall, IncFile is a good option for registered agent service, albeit without some of the bells and whistles you’ll find with some competitors.

 Rocket Lawyer

 Rocket Lawyer is one of the industry’s biggest names, with millions of customers served and a robust advertising budget that gets its name out.
-Rocket Lawyer’s pricing is a bit high, but if you’re looking for an experienced option, look no further.
+Rocket Lawyer’s pricing is a bit high, but if you’re looking for ongoing legal assistance, it has an interesting offer.

 Pros: